Audit a class for academic enrichment

 For Non-Metropolitan College Students

 Non-Metropolitan College students are those enrolled in other Boston University schools and colleges.

 Due to the late registration of many Metropolitan College students, only a certain number of seats are reserved for non-Metropolitan College students in the College’s undergraduate classes.
-Once that number is reached, students are placed on a waitlist maintained by Undergraduate Student Services, 1010 Commonwealth Avenue, 1st Floor.
+Once that number is reached, students are placed on a waitlist maintained by Enrollment & Student Success, 1010 Commonwealth Avenue, 1st Floor.
 To get on the waitlist students should:

-- Submit a completed Add/Drop Form to MET Student Services.
+- Submit a completed Add/Drop Form to MET Enrollment & Student Success.
 Please make sure it is dated.

 - Priority is given to seniors, juniors, and UNI students, since College of Arts & Sciences (CAS) freshmen or sophomores registering for Metropolitan College courses need advisor approval.